-Each student must have an overall graduate grade point average (GPA) of 3.0 or better for all graduate courses undertaken at The University of Alabama.
+All graduate students must earn and maintain an overall graduate grade point average (GPA) of 3.0 or better for all graduate courses undertaken at The University of Alabama.
 Grades below "C" count in computing the GPA but do not carry credit toward a degree.

 Repeating a course

-A graduate student must have a cumulative graduate grade point average (GPA) of 3.0 or better on all graduate work undertaken at The University of Alabama to be in good academic standing.
+A graduate student must earn and maintain a cumulative GPA of 3.0 or better on all graduate work undertaken at The University of Alabama to be in good academic standing.

-A student conditionally admitted to the Graduate School who has a cumulative graduate GPA of 3.0 or better after undertaking 12 semester hours of graduate coursework at The University of Alabama and satisfies any other admission conditions specified by the department or the Graduate School, will have earned good academic standing.
+A student admitted with Permission to Continue to the Graduate School who earns a cumulative graduate GPA of 3.0 or better after undertaking 12 semester hours of graduate coursework at The University of Alabama and satisfies any other admission conditions specified by the department or the Graduate School, will have earned good academic standing.

 Failure to do so will result in Academic Suspension (dismissal) from the Graduate School.
 If the 12 hours are completed in a term in which the total credits exceed 12, the evaluation is made on the basis of all graduate-level work completed at the end of that term of enrollment.